smaurice101/readthedocs/docs/source/rtms.rst

-How TML Maintains Past Memory of Events Using Sliding Time Windows in Real-Time
+Real-Time Memory Scoring (RTMS): How TML Maintains Past Memory of Events Using Sliding Time Windows in Real-Time
 ============================================

 .. tip::